 The University is located at the heart of a major life sciences campus, walking distance from several major hospitals, the Institute of Translational Medicine, two large clinical trials units and the developing Birmingham Health Innovation Campus.
 We are also the academic partner for the West Midlands Genomic Medicine Centre, and Health Data Research (HDR UK) Midlands Centre.

 The University of Birmingham has a vast range of world-class facilities which underpin both its teaching and research activities.
 You will have access to these facilities which are equipped with cutting-edge research instrumentation including advanced microscopy and imaging suites.
-Our facilities include the: Phenome Centre Birmingham; Birmingham Centre for Genome Biology; Centre for Computational Biology; Human Biomaterial Resource Centre; the Centre of Precision Rehabilitation for Spinal Pain and the Centre for Human Brain Health.
+Our facilities include the: Phenome Centre Birmingham; Birmingham Centre for Genome Biology; Human Biomaterial Resource Centre; the Centre of Precision Rehabilitation for Spinal Pain and the Centre for Human Brain Health.

 Our research impact